How Many Watts Does An 8,000 BTU Air Conditioner Use?

 Step 1

-If this is the case, the watts can be calculated by multiplying the amps by the voltage in your nation, which in the United States is 120 volts.
+You can calculate it by multiplying the amps by the voltage in your country, which is usually 120 volts in the US.

 Step 2